moysklad/api-remap-1.2-doc-in/source/includes/workbook/_workbook_attributes.md

 If in the body of the request to update/create an entity in an array of additional fields:

-+ No id of any additional fields specified - additional fields will not be updated.
++ No ID of any additional fields specified - additional fields will not be updated.
-+ The id of additional fields are indicated, which in this entity has not yet been assigned a value - the corresponding additional fields will be assigned the transferred values.
++ The ID of additional fields are indicated, which in this entity has not yet been assigned a value - the corresponding additional fields will be assigned the transferred values.
 + The ids of additional fields are specified, which have already been assigned a value in this entity - the corresponding additional fields will be assigned new values.
-+ A non-existent id is specified, which is not in the entity's metadata, an error occurs.
++ A non-existent ID is specified, which is not in the entity's metadata, an error occurs.

 ### Possible types of additional fields